WasatchPhotonics/Python-USB-WP-Raman-Examples/README.md

 # Installation

-To use these Python scripts, you may need to install up to four different software products:
+To use these Python scripts, you may need to install up to five different software products:

 1. Git (unless already installed)